ibexa/documentation-developer/docs/commerce/payment/payment_method_filtering.md

 # Implement payment method filtering

 You can use payment method filtering to decide, whether selected payment method can be used and displayed in checkout process.
-To allow this filtering, you need to create custom payment method type and register new voter.
+To allow this filtering, you need to create a custom payment method type and register new voter.

 ## Create custom payment method type